leo-starkware/snip-paymaster-api/snip_x.md

 ### Version 3

-TODO: Add version 3 of outside execution which is paymaster "safe".
+TODO: Add version 3 of outside execution which is safer for paymaster.
 This should be coupled with a modification of SNIP-9 as well.

 ## Rationale